xxiled-plastic-cat/app-service-quickstart-docker-images/drupal-nginx-fpm/0.6-part-persist/README.md

 - Deploy to Azure, Pull and run this image need some time, You can include App Setting ```WEBSITES_CONTAINER_START_TIME_LIMIT``` to specify the time in seconds as need, Default is 240 and max is 1800, suggest to set it as 900 when using this version.

 ## Change Log
+- **Version 0.6-part-persist**
+  1. Only keep below folders persist, not whole project.
+The purpose is imporve the performance when deploy as azure app service.
+  - ../web/sites
+  - ../web/modules
+  - ../web/themes
 - **Version 0.6**
   1. Upgrade php-fpm/nginx/composer/mariadb/phpmyadmin
   2. Add function log rotate.
 (It's disabed if deploy to web app of azure by default.)